Android Central Verdict

 Up top, you'll find that the spacing between buttons is a lot wider, and there's now a dedicated thumb rest for games that don't often use the face buttons for input.
 In addition to that, the Oculus Home and menu buttons have been moved directly under the joystick on each controller and are now concave.
 This design makes it essentially impossible to accidentally press during play, which is a godsend if you've ever played a game like Beat Saber and got regularly interrupted by pressing the menu or home buttons.

-Each controller button, as well as each joystick, features a capacitive sensor to detect the difference between just touching the button and actually pressing it.
+Each controller button and each joystick feature a capacitive sensor to detect the difference between just touching the button and actually pressing it.
 The Trigger and Grip buttons are smoother than the 2nd-gen Touch controllers and feel really great to push in.
-In addition to this, Facebook packed in some more advanced haptic motors inside the controller.
-We don't have any examples of how these new motors could enhance future games but expect games to take advantage of them sometime in the future.
+In addition to this, Meta packed more advanced haptic motors inside the controller.

 For me, the absolute best part of the new controllers is the battery door.
 Yes, that sounds crazy but, once again, if you've ever used the 2nd-gen Touch controllers from the Oculus Quest or Rift S, you'll know how easily they would slide off.
-This time around, Facebook is utilizing good old-fashioned clips to lock the battery door into place instead of magnets.
+This time around, Meta utilizes good old-fashioned clips to lock the battery door into place instead of magnets.
 That was a way, way better decision, and I'm glad they made it.

 Not once have I had the battery door fall off during play.
-Contrast that with the 2nd-gen Touch controllers (Oculus Quest and Oculus Rift S) where the compartment would come off practically every 30 seconds and you'll quickly understand how massive of a quality-of-life change this really is.
-On top of that, Facebook enhanced the design of the wrist straps to make them more durable and connect them to the controllers more easily (read: no tools required to remove).
+Contrast that with the 2nd-gen Touch controllers (Oculus Quest and Oculus Rift S), where the compartment would come off practically every 30 seconds, and you'll quickly understand how massive of a quality-of-life change this really is.
+On top of that, Meta enhanced the design of the wrist straps to make them more durable and connect them to the controllers more easily (read: no tools required to remove).

 Hand tracking works best in a well-lit room and is generally a more pleasant experience when used for simple tasks.
 You can also choose to manually toggle between controllers and hand tracking, opting to press a button in the Quick Actions panel in settings instead.